rashidsarkar/school-api-2/README.md

 ## ✨ Key Features

+- **User Management**

+  - Create users with roles (Admin, Teacher)
+  - Role-based access control for endpoints

-- **Customer Management**
+- **Student Management**

-  - Create, update, delete, and fetch customer info
+  - Add, update, delete, and fetch students

-- **Bike Management**

-  - Register bikes, view all bikes, or get specific bike info
+  - Admin and Teacher can view all students

-- **Service Record Handling**
+- **Class Management**

+  - Create classes, enroll students
-  - Add service records, fetch all or specific records
+  - Fetch all students in a specific class
-  - Update service status (e.g., mark as complete)

-- **Overdue Services Checker**
+- **Authentication**

-  - Get services with pending or in-progress status beyond 7 days
+  - Login with JWT

-- **Validation**
+  - Token refresh functionality
+  - Middleware for role-based authorization

+- **Validation & Error Handling**

-  - Uses Zod for input validation
+  - Zod for request validation
+  - Global error handling for Prisma, JWT, Zod, and custom errors

-- **Structured Response**
+- **Structured API Response**

-  - All API responses follow a standard structure
+  - Standardized responses for success and error

 ---